hydrargyrum/eye/README.md

 * controlling a debugger
 * more features for easing navigation and search

-## Why is Qt4 used instead of Qt5?

-The project was started on Qt4 out of convenience, it is not an aim.
-It will be ported to Qt5 at some point, but help is welcome.

 ## Where is the documentation?

 For now, there's only the plugins code, no documentation yet.